You really get to know your push mower when you’re using it once or twice a week through the most demanding part of the mowing season.

 Scrape your mower deck regularly to remove debris collecting under the deck.
 The area under the deck uses the air movement created by the blades to form a suction to stand the grass tall for a good cut.

-A clogged mower deck not only causes a loss of power, it also creates a bad cut because it restricts air movement under the deck.
+A clogged mower deck not only causes a loss of power, but it also creates a bad cut because it restricts air movement under the deck.

 Remove your mower blades and sharpen the blades using this guide for your push mower blades.
 Mower blades need to be sharpened at least after every 25 hours of use.
 They may need to be sharpened more frequently when using your mower in sandy or gravel conditions.